Skip to content

 • This is subjective and therefore unable to describe in this document

-2. Stop the consul service on nodes where we need to demote
+2. Stop the Consul service on nodes where we need to demote

-3. Move/Delete the data directory (defined into the consul.json config file)
+3. Move/Delete the data directory (defined into the consul.json config file) or Persistent Volume

-4. Start the consul service 1 at a time, validating each one joins the cluster successfully
+4. Start the Consul service 1 at a time, validating each one joins the cluster successfully

 Consul has minimal dependencies to operate: